Russ Harvey Consulting - Computer and Internet Services

 While the cloud is not an operating system yet, this is the direction we're heading.

-For example, Windows 10 is Software as a Service (SaaS) — software running on the Internet.
+Operating systems like Chromebooks, Windows 10 and 11 are Software as a Service (SaaS) — software running on the Internet.

 There are several terms used to describe the various aspects of cloud-based services.
 Of course there are a series of abbreviations for these: